Basel-Dawoud/POSIX_Interval_Timers/README.md

 - **Timer Overruns**: Ensure that timer expirations are accounted for, even if signals are delayed.
 - **Overrun Detection**: Use `timer_getoverrun()` or `si_overrun` for handling missed expirations.
 - **Signal Handling**: Use `sigaction()` to capture extended signal information, especially for timers.

-Here’s a template for writing closing statements for a repository:

 ---